Magafurov/ChessNN/README.md

 Learning about neural networks gave me the idea to make a chess engine that plays like humans: one that can make interesting, bold moves but can overlook things the same way humans do.
 Searching online, I found that the [maia-chess](https://github.com/CSSLab/maia-chess/tree/3d1fa7512401a6792dc7e5cd21f52c684df55cc7) project embodied the same idea.
 This is my first github project, so as practise, I won't use any of their code.

-## Installation
+## Requirements
+This code was only tested and intended for Windows machines.
-To use this code you have to have a python installed.
+To use this code you have to have a python distribution installed.
 Additionally you need:
 - python-chess
 - numpy
 - tensorflow